markive/PowerBI-visuals/README.md

 ## Power BI Best Visuals Contest

-Please vote our custom visuals for the [Power BI Best Visuals Contest](http://community.powerbi.com/t5/Best-Visual-Contest/con-p/best_visual_contest/tab/entries):

-- **Synoptic Panel by SQLBI** - [Spread the word!](https://twitter.com/DanielePerilli/status/649176441964335104)
+- **Synoptic Panel by SQLBI** - [Grand Prize winner of the Power BI Best Visuals Contest](http://community.powerbi.com/t5/Best-Visual-Contest/con-p/best_visual_contest/tab/winners)

 The Synoptic Panel connects areas in a picture with attributes in the data model, coloring each area with a state (red/yellow/green) or with a saturation of a color related to the value of a measure.
 Starting from any image, you draw custom areas using http://synoptic.design, which generates a JSON file you import in the Synoptic Panel.
 You can visualize data over a map, a planimetry, a diagram, a flow chart.